NathanRTonge/NathanRTonge/README.md

 The Github account of Nathan Tonge.
-Student at Bath University studying Physics.
+1st year undergraduate student at Bath University studying Physics.